 - Multi-story buildings or equivalent multi-level structures

-Checking of structural engineering plans and calculations is also considered qualifying experience provided that the work is performed under the immediate supervision of, and certified to, by licensed Structural Engineer.
+Checking of structural engineering plans and calculations is also considered qualifying experience provided that the work is performed under the immediate supervision of, and certified to, by a licensed Structural Engineer and demonstrates structural engineering experience in all areas listed above.

 DEFINITION OF “RESPONSIBLE CHARGE”